cyclejs/cyclejs/dom/.scripts/docs-template.md

 ## Browser support

 These are the browsers we officially support currently.
-Cycle.js may not work (or work partially) in other browsers.
+Cycle.js may not work (or may work partially) in other browsers.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/cyclejs-dom.svg)](https://saucelabs.com/u/cyclejs-dom)